Current work – Throttle system

 Current work - Throttle system

-The first component of the mechanical throttle system to be completed was the throttle-box, as pictured here in these first photos to be released, which also illustrate the mock-up Ian built before building the real thing.
-The throttle-box will in due course be installed on the left-hand side of the cockpit, close to the steering wheel.
+The first component of the mechanical throttle system to be completed was the throttle-quadrant, as pictured here in these photos, which also illustrate the mock-up Ian made before building the real thing.
+The throttle-quadrant will in due course be installed on the left-hand side of the cockpit, close to the steering wheel.
 It was built from scratch, primarily from aluminium to reduce weight, with a combination of rivets, Allen screws and set-screws joining the components together.
 There are two levers extending from the top of the box.
 One is the throttle actuator while the other is the lever for opening and closing the engine's high-pressure fuel cock.

 Both levers are fitted with ball-bearings so they rotate smoothly around the centre shaft, and both have 'stops' that prevent movement beyond required parameters.